The SUN Foundation presents the 26th Clean Water Celebration: Plastic Debris from Rivers to the Sea

 or via the online registration.

 Clean Water Celebration Environmental Classroom

-For Middle and High Schools and Groups (FREE)
+For Middle and High School students and teachers, homeschoolers and students of all ages (FREE)

 Public is invited (FREE) Donations accepted.